jmeowmeow/PixieReport/doc/weatherpixie-prospectus.md

 ![tableau of eighteen overlapping pixel dolls of the same model with dress spanning bikini to parka](images/image11.jpg "tableau of Tamsin pixies from hot to cold")

+### Pixel Dolling

+Tamsin's dolls come from a pixel dolling tradition.

+Pixel dolling is its own online culture, with interactive doll making scripts and different threads of work from the early Web, when bandwidth was scarce and images were small.
+PixieReport's images are a nod to this time, and as of 2026, thanks to a fan of the original, now include sets from the dolling tradition.

+There's a distinctive Japanese heritage of on-screen dress-up dolls, kisekae or "KISS" dolls distributed as sets of dolls and accessories to run on doll programs on a personal computer.

+As of the 2020s, a pixel doll dress-up program will most likely run in your web browser and allow you to download your composition.
+A community of enthusiast programmers has kept the field alive, with sites such as Dollie Palace offering familiar styles.

+These days you might see new art related to the dolling tradition in the form of "Picrew" character creation sets, with as much attention to the character's face, skin, eyes, and hair as to clothing and accessories.

 ### Other Pixies: The St. Louis Post-Dispatch Weatherbird